cxmko/BNP-Paribas-Fraud-Detection/README.md

 ## Description

-This repository contains the code and resources for the BNP Paribas Fraud Detection Challenge hosted on Kaggle.
+This repository contains the code and resources for the BNP Paribas Fraud Detection Challenge hosted by ENS.
 Our team achieved **1st place on the leaderboard as of 2024**, with a test PR-AUC score of **0.3507**, significantly outperforming the benchmarks.
 The challenge focuses on building models to predict fraudulent transactions based on detailed shopping basket data, emphasizing the detection of the minority fraud class.

 ---